-1 (2) "Contract" means all types of agreements, including grants and orders, for the 2 purchase or disposal of supplies, services, construction, or any other item.
-It includes: awards; 3 contracts of a fixed-price, cost, cost-plus-a-fixed-fee, or incentive type; contracts providing for 4 the issuance of job or task orders; leases; letter contracts; purchase orders; and construction 5 management contracts.
-It also includes supplemental agreements with respect to any of the 6 foregoing.
-7 (3) "Contractor" means any person, corporation, partnership, business, union, committee, 8 or other organization entity or group of individuals performing any tasks, or duties defined under 9 a written or oral contract with and for the state of Rhode Island or the joint committee on 10 legislative services.
-11 (4) "Procurement" means the purchasing, buying, renting, leasing, or otherwise obtaining 12 of any supplies, services, or construction.
-It also includes all functions that pertain to the 13 obtaining of any supply, service, or construction item, including a description of requirements, 14 selection and solicitation of sources, preparation, and award of contract, and all phases of contract 15 administration.
-16 (5) "Public funds" means state, federal and local funds, either appropriated, non- 17 appropriated or given under right of grant.
-18 (6) "Services" means the rendering, by a contractor, of its time and effort rather than the 19 furnishing of a specific end product, other than reports which are merely incidental to the required 20 performance of services.
-21 (7) "Supplies" means all property, including, but not limited to, leases of real property, 22 printing, and insurance, except land or permanent interest in land.
-23 42-9.4-3.
+(2) "Contract" means all types of agreements, including grants and orders, for the

+1 purchase or disposal of supplies, services, construction, or any other item.
+It includes: awards; 2 contracts of a fixed-price, cost, cost-plus-a-fixed-fee, or incentive type; contracts providing for 3 the issuance of job or task orders; leases; letter contracts; purchase orders; and construction 4 management contracts.
+It also includes supplemental agreements with respect to any of the 5 foregoing.
+6 (3) "Contractor" means any person, corporation, partnership, business, union, committee, 7 or other organization entity or group of individuals performing any tasks or duties defined under a 8 written or oral contract with and for the State of Rhode Island.
+9 (4) "Procurement" means the purchasing, buying, renting, leasing, or otherwise obtaining 10 of any supplies, services, or construction.
+It also includes all functions that pertain to the 11 obtaining of any supply, service, or construction item, including a description of requirements, 12 selection and solicitation of sources, preparation, and award of contract, and all phases of contract 13 administration.
+14 (5) "Public funds" means state, federal and local funds, either appropriated, non- 15 appropriated or given under right of grant.
+16 (6) "Services" means the rendering by a contractor, of its time and effort rather than the 17 furnishing of a specific end product, other than reports which are merely incidental to the required 18 performance of services.
+19 (7) "Supplies" means all property, including, but not limited to, leases of real property, 20 printing, and insurance, except land or permanent interest in land.
+21 42-9.4-3.
 Establishment of office Appointment and removal of inspector general.
-24 There is hereby established an office of inspector general, hereinafter called the office.
-There 25 shall be in the office an inspector general, who shall be the administrative head of the office and 26 who shall be appointed by a majority vote of the governor, the attorney general and the general 27 treasurer for a five (5) year term to begin July 1 and end June 30, five (5) years later.
-The 28 appointee shall serve one term only.
-The person so appointed shall be selected without regard to 29 political affiliation and with a demonstrated ability in more than one of the following areas: 30 accounting, auditing, financial analysis, law, management analysis, public administration, 31 investigation and criminal justice administration.
-32 The selection process of a qualified inspector general shall include at least one public 33 forum.
-If an inspector general is not selected within one month of a new inspector general term, 34 the governor shall appoint an inspector general.
-The inspector general shall have at least five (5)
+22 There is hereby established an office of inspector general, hereinafter called the office.
+There 23 shall be in the office an inspector general, who shall be the administrative head of the office and 24 who shall be appointed by the governor, with the advice and consent of the senate, for a five (5) 25 year term to begin July 1 and end June 30, five (5) years later.
+The appointee shall serve one term 26 only.
+The person so appointed shall be selected without regard to political affiliation and with a 27 demonstrated ability in accounting, auditing, financial analysis, law, management analysis, public 28 administration, investigation or criminal justice administration.
+29 The selection process of a qualified inspector general shall include at least one public 30 forum.
+If an inspector general is not appointed within one month of a new inspector general term, 31 the current inspector general shall remain in office until a new inspector general is appointed and 32 confirmed.
+The inspector general shall have at least five (5) years experience in accounting, 33 criminal justice, or a closely related profession and a bachelor's degree from an accredited 34 college or university with a major in accounting, criminal justice, or a closely related field of study.